meghanachenreddy/Portfolio/README.md

 ## Credit Card Fraud detection

 [github](https://github.com/meghanacr/credit-card-fraud-detection)

 The goal of this project is to identify fradulent credit card transactions using SMOTE and Random Forest methods

 ## Forecasting- OnionArrival

 [github](https://github.com/meghanacr/forecasting-onion-arrival)

 The goal of this project is to forecast the Arrival of Onions arrival at a market in Mumbai, India.
+Tried to identify the trend and forecasted the arrival data using ARIMA, SARIMA models

 ## Forecasting- Stocks